-If you work with digital photos, here is an opportunity.
-A new book, "Things to Make and Do with Your Digital Photos' is looking for submissions.
+If you work with digital photos, there are many opportunities out there.
+However, it is important to read the "fine print."
+Previously, a book, "Things to Make and Do with Your Digital Photos' was looking for submissions.

 Quarto does a nice job publishing their books and they say, "If we select your work for inclusion we will ask you to send the actual piece to us for photography."
 That means that the photos will be of good quality and consistency throughout the book.
 All that is great.
 Here is the application.
 Download Quintet Call forDigitalImagesSubmissions